Melekhovo, Kirillovsky District, Vologda Oblast

 Melekhovo (Мелехово) is a rural locality (a village) in Nikolotorzhskoye Rural Settlement, Kirillovsky District, Vologda Oblast, Russia.
 The population was 5 as of 2002.
+It is close to the IK-6 Penal Colony where Russian opposition leader Alexei Navalny is imprisoned.

 Geography

 Melekhovo is located 14 km east of Kirillov (the district's administrative centre) by road.
 Demidovo is the nearest rural locality.